HomeStudiosDIY/HomeStudiosDIY/README.md

 + Jellystat

 	Jellystat is a self-hosted analytics dashboard for monitoring your Jellyfin media server.
 It provides detailed usage statistics, visualizations, and insights about your media consumption and server activity — similar to how you might use analytics in services like Plex Dashboard or Tautulli (for Plex), but made specifically for Jellyfin.

+Please click on the link to get all the guides I have related to Proxmox.
++ ##### Coming Soon!!

 + Tautulli

 	Tautulli is a powerful, self-hosted monitoring and analytics tool for Plex Media Server.
 It tracks what’s being watched, by whom, when, and how — giving you detailed insights into Plex usage with an attractive web-based dashboard.

+Please click on the link to get all the guidesI have related to Proxmox.
++ ##### Coming Soon!!

 + jellyplex-watched

+Please click on the link to get all the guidesI have related to Proxmox.

++ ##### Coming Soon!!